-Rob Wilkes is a Sr. Director, Analyst in Gartner's Sourcing, Procurement and Vendor Management organization.
+Rob Wilkes is a VP, Analyst in Gartner's Sourcing, Procurement and Vendor Management organization.
 Mr. Wilkes advises organizations on negotiation strategies to achieve sustainable, best-in-class deals with major business application software vendors such as Oracle.
-He advises on software asset management and audit and compliance for major software vendors such as Oracle.
-He also provides best practice advice on negotiating software support and maintenance contracts and the use of third-party support providers such as Spinnaker and Rimini Street.
+He advises on software asset management, audits and compliance for major software vendors such as Oracle.
+He also provides best-practice advice on negotiating software support and maintenance contracts and the use of third-party support providers such as Spinnaker, Rimini Street and Support Revolution.

 Before joining Gartner, Mr. Wilkes worked in software supply chain engineering and vendor management, both within the Atlas DII (Defence Information Infrastructure) consortium and the wider HP/EDS defense communities.
 He developed collateral and rules of engagement with strategic and Star Alliance partners to increase their footprint within DII and the wider MoD estate.
 He was responsible for all software spend within the Atlas Consortium and HP ES D&S, and he had an extensive customer (MoD) interface with commercial, finance, engineering and service assurance teams.